top of page

 I would assert that as the source technology for every other strand of technology, language bears the primary responsibility to advance.
 It’s as if language is the “operating system” for other strands of technology, which are analogous to software programs.
 They run on the operating system, and if that operating system falls too far behind, it will cause issues running software programs.

 However, the human species has put little effort into advancing language as the technology it always has been.
 The notion may be new to you; however, language has been a technology since before you were even a possibility.
 Our generations were handed a technology that has not been treated like other technologies.
 Whereas we advance other strands of technology, we tend to preserve the sounds that make us most comfortable.
-Furthermore, there are two sides to the coin of this technology.
-We can advance the communication side and reconstruct our languages to more effectively communicate the ideas in our subjectivities.
-In this sense, we can aspire to “transmit knowledge” precisely, instead of merely hoping our audience understands us using ambiguous words that have multiple possible meanings.

 The next aspect of language as a technology is that it is used for knowledge production.
 As we arrive at new phenomena, we create words for them.
 The words refer to an underlying reality.
 Once we have a word, we can then use our technology to produce bodies of knowledge on the word by identifying and organizing related phenomena.